TACC/EnviroTyping/doc_files/docs/workflow/post_hoc_analysis_2016.md

 ![Cluster Yield by Group](https://github.com/TACC/EnviroTyping/blob/master/sandbox/working_with_plots/Figures/ClusterYieldsbyGroup.png)

 The *y*-value, Average Yield, is plotted across each cluster in every group.
 Clearly, there are differences across the post-hoc groups.
 Despite the same cluster appearing in multiple groups, each group appears to have its own characteristics.
 For example, Cluster 3 appears in each post-hoc group; but the cluster behaves uniquely across groups.
 The average Yield for Cluster 3 is over 150 bu/acre in Group 1, but is slightly below 100 bu/acre in Groups 2 and 4.
 Likewise, the average Yield for each cluster within Group 1 is close to 150 bu/acre; but there is a large range for the average yield of the clusters in Group 2.
 As such, it may be inferred that clusters within any given post-hoc group exhibit similar weather profiles to the other clusters within the same group.
-Because the profiles produce several large figures, we do not provide the plots in this guide.
-The weather profiles for each group may be seen in the GitHub under `sandox/working_with_plots/Figures/Banks_Post-HocAnalysisofWeather Profiles.pdf`.
+We would like to see if the different weather profiles have other effects on Yield.

 ### Composition of Groups